sowcow/blog/content/posts/avocaat-party.md

 The range of meanings is not cosciously arranged in it by me.
 It's all on the spot intuitive expression.

-And the text is an on-the-spot attempt to record and maybe cautiously, to make sense of it -- without being forced to rewatch it again.
+And the text is an on-the-spot attempt to record and maybe cautiously, to make sense of it -- without being forced to rewatch it again, ideally, just to solve it finally.

 The whole thing caused me mostly managable laughter fits for some days afterward.